As an incoming first-year/someone interested in joining the acapella scene this coming fall, you surely have questions.

 Yep.
-If you are accepted into more than one acapella group (any one person can only be accepted into a maximum of four), then a member of the all-acapella council who is not part of the groups you were accepted into will call you.
+If you are accepted into more than one a cappella group (any one person can only be accepted into a maximum of four), then a member of the all-a cappella council who is not part of the groups you were accepted into will call you.
 This means you should probably chill in your room so as to have access to the phone if it rings.
-The person will tell you which groups have chosen you, and then you may either take 10 minutes to think and give them a call back with your choice, or decide at that moment.
-Unless you have dreamed about being in a certain group for ages, you should take the 10 minutes to think, talk it over with friends, make a pros/cons list, and just decide for yourself which group’s personality you fit in with best.
+The person will tell you which groups have chosen you, and then you may either take five minutes to think and give them a call back with your choice, or decide at that moment.
+Unless you have dreamed about being in a certain group for ages, you should take the five minutes to think, talk it over with friends, make a pros/cons list, and just decide for yourself which group’s personality you fit in with best.
 Choose wisely!

 Where do you perform/how often?

 The number of performances are dependent on how many extraneous events invite us to perform.
-There are some fixed performances: all-acapella recruitment concert, first-year dorm-sings, family weekend, Bursurka, all-acapella Christmas concert, BOKA’s senior concert and the spring finale.
-Some extras we have done (Fall 14/Spring 15/Fall 15): Greenstock, St. Paul’s Church Human Trafficking Awareness Event, Women’s Resource Center Sexual Assault candle walk/vigil, Boody-Johnson house, admissions performances, Bursurka episode 2, Relay for Life, Women’s Track Secret Meeting, and Earth Day.
+There are some fixed performances: all-a cappella recruitment concert, first-year dorm-sings, family weekend, Bursurka, all-a cappella Christmas concert, BOKA’s senior concert and the spring finale.
+Some extras we have done: Greenstock, St. Paul’s Church Human Trafficking Awareness Event, Women’s Resource Center Sexual Assault candle walk/vigil, Boody-Johnson house, Gelato Fiasco scoop-a-thon, Bowdoin’s presidential inauguration (Fall 2015), admissions performances, Bursurka episode 2, Scholarship Luncheon, Relay for Life, Women’s Track Secret Meeting, and Earth Day.

 Do you guys record?